sedol1339/files/abstracts.md

 Tarnowski, W., Warchoł, P., Jastrzębski, S., Tabor, J., & Nowak, M. A. (2018).
 Dynamical Isometry is Achieved in Residual Networks in a Universal Way for any Activation Function. arXiv, 1809.08848.
 Retrieved from https://arxiv.org/abs/1809.08848v3

     - In ResNets dynamical isometry (https://arxiv.org/abs/1312.6120) is achievable for any activation function
-    - Use Free Probability and Random Matrix Theories (FPT & RMT)
+    - We ise Free Probability and Random Matrix Theories (FPT & RMT)
-    - Study initial and late phases of the learning processes
+    - We study initial and late phases of the learning processes

 Thorpe, M., & van Gennip, Y. (2018).
 Deep Limits of Residual Neural Networks. arXiv, 1810.11741.
 Retrieved from https://arxiv.org/abs/1810.11741v4

-    - Study ResNet as a discretisation of an ODE
+    - We study ResNet as a discretisation of an ODE
     - Some convergence studies that connect the discrete setting to a continuum problem

 Wang, W., Sun, Y., Eriksson, B., Wang, W., & Aggarwal, V. (2018).
 Wide Compression: Tensor Ring Nets. arXiv, 1802.09052.
 Retrieved from https://arxiv.org/abs/1802.09052v1